ashishtele/ashishtele.github.io/about/index.md

 tags: [about]
 ---

-I am a Data Scientist at Nestle Waters North America.
-I enjoy data storytelling and sharing my experiences on Blog.
+I am a Senior Data Scientist at Cardinal Health.
+I worked as a Data Scientist at Nestle and Novartis before.
+I enjoy data storytelling and sharing my experiences on the Blog.

 Previously, I studied Business Analytics & Project Management at UConn School of Business, where I received my Master's Degree.
-I have experiences working for Analytical Consulting focusing Healthcare, Retail, and Consumer Products domains.
+I have experience working for Analytical Consulting focusing on Healthcare, Retail, and Consumer Products domains.

 Core Competencies